Agroalva/landing-page/README.md

 # Landing Page Monorepo

-This is a Turborepo monorepo containing multiple applications and shared packages.
+This is a Turborepo monorepo containing multiple applications and shared packages

 ## Structure